Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Poor airflow commonly results from:

-Air circulation problems often develop gradually, especially as closets become more crowded over time.
-What begins as safe storage can turn into a moisture trap simply due to overcrowding.
+Air circulation problems often develop gradually as closets become more crowded over time.
+What begins as safe storage can turn into a moisture trap simply because air can no longer move between items.

 Closets Located Along Exterior Walls